 I prioritize having fun.
 Why?
 A fun business is a good business, a business worth spending time in!
 It helps with my motivation, my stress, and often, productivity.
 I like to work with clients who have a sense of fun too.
 It’s a win-win.
 If I'm not having fun, I figure out why.
 Then I change things.

-If we aren’t having fun, we might as well just go get a job (what I call a job-job) and simplify your life!
+If you aren’t having fun, you might as well just go get a job (what I call a job-job) and simplify your life!

 But as entrepreneurs, we crave independence and are generally willing to put up with the extra hours in order to chart our own course.
 And if you’re having fun, you may very well be doing it right.